designerbrett/trestles-hugo/site/content/post/stress-affects-your-quality-of-life.md

 ---
 title: Stress affects your Quality of Life.
 date: 2013-07-15T17:08:00.000Z
-tags: ["Stress" "San Clemente Chiropractic" "chiropractor san clemente" "Lunch and learn"]
+tags: ["Stress", "San Clemente Chiropractic", "chiropractor san clemente", "Lunch and learn"]
 description: >-
   As a Doctor of Chiropractic I have had the opportunity on numerous occasions